-Rose Garrity, Board President
+Rose Garrity, Past President

 Rose, now retired, was the Executive Director, of *A New Hope Center (ANHC), in Tioga County New York since its founding in the spring of 1986.
 She developed all aspects of this well-known domestic violence and sexual assault program which opened with a single staff person and grew to one with 16-20 staff and many programs.
 Rose has written and trained extensively on various aspects of domestic violence and sexual assault as well as economic justice, anti-racism, classism, and other oppressions.

 Rose is a co-founder of the NY Model for Batterer Programs Model, and developed one of the earliest domestic violence coordinated community response networks in New York while developing the batterer program work.

 She also oversaw the development of the first pet rescue related to domestic violence project in the northeast.
 Rose is a well-known writer and trainer and has received numerous awards for her work.
 She has also served on several other boards, including the NYS Coalition Against Domestic Violence and the NYS Coalition Against Sexual Assault.
 In her retirement she remains committed to social justice activism.